osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other services.
-Support for additional services on request (info@betacloud-solutions.de).
+Support for additional services on request (info@osism.tech).

 Logging & Monitoring
 ====================